shambhavicodes/Loong/sft/README.md

 accelerate launch -m axolotl.cli.train reason_config/sft.yaml
 ```

-If you want to build your dataset, please refer `tokenized_dataset.py`
+If you want to build your dataset, please refer `tokenized_dataset.py`, and you need to include a README.md for metadata like [this](https://huggingface.co/datasets/JunxiongWang/R1_Sythetic_SFT/blob/main/README.md).

 Most of code is copied from [here](https://github.com/axolotl-ai-cloud/axolotl)